carlsonp/chromadb-photo-organizer/README.md

 Access the web-ui: `https://<your IP or hostname>:8448` via your browser.
 You may need to accept the cert if it's self-signed.

+Go into the Admin page and start the index, this will process your files and store indexed versions of the data and metadata in the Chroma database.

 ## For Developers

 Local development and testing